Toss the onions and potatoes in a medium sized bowl. Sprinkle with paprika and vegetable oil and toss again.

 Chunks of tender corned beef sautéed with onion, peppers, potatoes and parsley…

-Breakfast just got good thanks to this EASY CORNED BEEF HASH!
+Breakfast just got good thanks to this CORNED BEEF HASH!

 CORNED BEEF